uguendi/Damage_Car_DL_Project/project_part_1/README.md

 *   **Timeout (`timeout`)**: Controlled by the `timeout` parameter inside the `download_query` function.
     *   *Current Value:* `60` seconds.
     *   *How to change:* Increase if you have a slow connection to prevent giving up on downloads too early.

+## Disclaimer
+*   **Data Quality**: The script uses Bing Image Search, which retrieves images based on text queries without strict content filtering.
+Consequently, the downloaded dataset may contain irrelevant or low-quality images. **Manual verification is required** to filter out unusable images and ensure the dataset is meaningful for training.
+*   **Download Counts**: The target limit (e.g., 125 images) is a maximum threshold.
+The actual number of images downloaded may be lower due to factors such as broken links, connection timeouts, or a lack of relevant search results.
+This is normal behavior.